break-stuff/wc-storybook-helpers/README.md

   typeRef?: string;
   /** Adds a <script> tag where a `component` variable will reference the story's component */
   setComponentVariable: false,
-  /** doesn't render attributes when their value is equal to the default value of that attribute */ renderDefaultAttributeValues?: boolean;
+  /** renders default values for attributes and CSS properties */
+  renderDefaultValues: false,
 }
 ```